siegstedt/machinemind/README.md

 **Posts:**

 - [ ] write a post on how to set up a secure remote workplace
-- [ ] write a post on must read books for learning
+- [ ] write a post on must read books for learning python programming
+- [ ] write a post on how to create a virtual environment with conda

 **Design:**